skienzmatishun/rippreport/content/p/m-i-a/index.md

 ---
-title: "M.I.A"
+title: M.I.A
 date: 2020-10-05
-thumbnail: "img/m-i-a.jpg"
+thumbnail: img/m-i-a.jpg
 categories:
 - monday-madness
 tags:
 - catalyst
 - city-attorney
 - city-council
 - covid-19
 - daphne
 - elections
 - fly-creek-apartments
 - hurricane
 - hurricane-delta
 - mcmillian
 - rebecca-cornelius
 - sbc
 - spanish-fort
 - steve-carey
 - trump
 authors:
 - admin
+alttags: "Men in a car looking somber, reflecting grief and loss described in the author’s recent experiences"
 ---
 I have been Missing In Action from social media since September 15th and it feels like a year.
 Right before the storm, I received news of my best friend’s grandson was killed on a motorcycle.
 Needless to say his daughter was as devastated as he was.
 While sitting there trying to comprehend the loss, I got a call from the father of a gentleman I was advocating for in a property dispute.
 He informed me his son had become stressed out over the issue, and he had committed suicide.

 My head is now reeling, when I get the third call, another friend, that my family considers family, had just lost his daughter to heart problems.
 This all happened in the span of 30 minutes.